 Why was the LED Lighting Facts label developed for solid-state (SSL) lighting?

 The rapid growth of LEDs has resulted in an increasing number of new products on the market.
 While many of these products showcase the energy-saving potential and performance attributes of SSL lighting, under-performing products are also appearing in the market.
 Since bad news travels fast, such products could discourage consumers from accepting this new technology.
 This occurred when CFLs were introduced, slowing market acceptance of these products.
-DOE developed the LED Lighting Facts label to avoid this problem for LEDs.
+The LED Lighting Facts label helps to avoid this problem for LEDs.

 Isn’t this the sort of thing ENERGY STAR® usually covers?